Ralph Bakshi: Unproduced projects and temporary retirement (1983–1986)

 Prompted in part by Salinger's letter, Bakshi briefly retired to focus on painting.
 During this time he completed the screenplay for If I Catch Her, I'll Kill Her, a live-action feature he had been developing since the late 1960s.
 United Artists and Paramount Pictures each paid Bakshi to develop the film in the 1970s, but were unwilling to produce it, as were the studios he pitched the film to in the 1980s.
 According to Bakshi, "They thought that no one was going to admit that women can—and do—cheat on their husbands.
 They thought it was too hot, which made no sense."
 In 1985, he received a phone call from The Rolling Stones' manager, Tony King, who told Bakshi that the band had recorded a cover of Bob & Earl's "Harlem Shuffle", and wanted Bakshi to direct the music video.
 He was told that the live-action shoot needed to be completed within one day (January 28, 1986) for it to be shown at the Grammy Awards.
 Production designer Wolf Kroeger was forced to drastically compact his sets, and animation director and designer John Kricfalusi had to push his team, including Lynne Naylor, Jim Smith and Bob Jaques, to complete the animation within a few weeks.
 The band's arrival at the set was delayed by a snowstorm and several takes were ruined when the cameras crossed paths.
 Bakshi was forced to pay the union wages out of his own fees, and the continuity between Kricfalusi's animation and the live-action footage did not match; however, the video was completed on time.

 Bakshi recognized Kricfalusi's talent, and wanted to put him in charge of a project that would showcase the young animator's skills.
 Bakshi and Kricfalusi co-wrote the screenplay Bobby's Girl as a take on the teen films of the era.
 Jeff Sagansky, president of production at TriStar Pictures, put up $150,000 to develop the project, prompting Bakshi to move back to Los Angeles.
 When Sagansky left TriStar, Bakshi was forced to pitch the film again, but the studio's new executives did not understand its appeal and cut off financing.
 Bakshi and Zingarelli began to develop a feature about Hollywood's Golden Age, and Bakshi Productions crewmembers worked on proposed cartoons influenced by pulp fiction.
-Bobby's Girl was reworked as a potential prime time series called Suzy's in Love, but attracted no serious interest.
+Bobby's Girl was reworked as a potential primetime series called Suzy's in Love, but attracted no serious interest.
 They would try again in 2003 over at Spümcø, but nothing came from this either.